Contemporary Australian art

 Triennials and retrospectives

 In late 2009, Australian contemporary art was celebrated across the country: The Clemenger Contemporary Art Award Triennial (National Gallery of Victoria), 40 years: Kaldor Public Art Projects exhibition (Art Gallery of New South Wales) and the 6th Asia-Pacific Trienniale of Contemporary Art (Gallery of Modern Art, Brisbane).
-Shows continue at the MCA (Sydney), CASCA (Adelaide), PICA (Perth) and 24HR Art (Darwin).
+Shows continue at the MCA (Sydney), CASCA (Adelaide), PICA (Perth) and the Northern Centre for Contemporary Art (Darwin).